wso2/docs-is/en/docs/learn/configuring-identity-analytics.md

     ![is-analytics](../assets/img/learn/is-analytics.png)

-Note that there is 1 successfull login attempt published on the dashboard.
+Note that there is 1 successful login attempt published on the dashboard.

 ![is-analytics-login-attempts](../assets/img/learn/is-analytics-login-attempts.png)